mkandemirr/WbLS/README.md

 _wbls/src_: This directory includes c++ source files for the definition of WbLS.

 _example_: This directory includes an example Geant4 application that demonstrates the use of various WbLS products.
-In this example, a simple box (G4Box) is filled with various WbLS products.

 ## Tested on